 exam rooms, gather information, and take vital signs.

-who to ask a question.
+a question.
 They are always available to contact any time during or after treatment.

 Genetic Counselors are members of the health care team who may meet with you to discuss family history.

 They also help decide if you or your family members should have genetic testing.